nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 27-Nov-2022

+Goals:

+-[ ] Re-watch WDS episode, uninterrupted.
+-[ ] Review LingoBingo Trello and work on at least 1 card.
+-[ ] Implement caching on the API server demo.
+-[ ] Implement a sign-in and sign-out functionality to the API server demo.

 ## Saturday 26-Nov-2022

 Reviewed Azure Friday Episode: Azure Kubernetes VSCode Extension introduction.
 This short feature quickly overviewed creating, deploying, updating, monitoring, and managing a [Node.js instance in an AKS (Azure Kubernetes Service)](./azure-nodejs-kubernetes.html) service.

+Worked with Ryan here and there on the hamburger menu PR.
+Lots of progress made after a bunch of discussion.
+Somehow my local git got out of sync with the PR despite carefully pulling from the correct remote and PR branch.
+A quick clone to a new folder, git pull from remote PR branch, npm i, and npm start, and the code on my local was fixed.
+This is the 2nd time this has happened to me.
+I'll have to figure out how this keeps happening because it is causing interruptions in the dev and test processes.

+I reviewed a Web Dev Simplified episode on quickly building an Express + Mongo API server.
+There are multiple good nuggets of information in there:

+- Extention "Rest Client" is worth looking into.
+Simplifies sending req's and viewing responses.
+- Middleware was explained very simply as: Code that executes after the request is received but before it is routed. :+1:
+- Updating package.json 'scripts' element to define 'devStart' as `nodemon src/server.js` will explicitly call this functionality in an environment where `env.Dev=true`.
+- Installing env and nodemon using `--save-dev` puts these modules in the 'devDependencies' section of package.json, rather than 'dependencies' section, so they are only loaded when `env.Dev=true`.

+I'll need to watch it again and take better notes.
+There were too many interruptions to capture all there was to get.

 ## Friday 25-Nov-2022